Changing any of the form inputs will cause the list of events to refresh with the filtered results.

 Designing for Change: Chicago Protest Art of the 1960s–70s

 Chicago activists in the 1960s and ’70s used design to create powerful slogans, symbols, and imagery to amplify their visions for social change.
-Designing for Change: Chicago Protest Art of […]
+Designing for Change: Chicago Protest Art of the 1960s–70s features more than 100 posters, fliers, signs, buttons, newspapers, magazines, and books from the era, expressing often radical ideas about race, war, gender equality, […]

 Houselessness and Criminalization in Public Space